 - A list of the support you are requesting from ISLA and other sources and contact information for those sources (name, email address, phone number)

-- Large Henkels budgets must be prepared with the assistance of ISLA’s Academic Conference staff (Lauri Roberts or Kristen Garvin-Podell)
+- Large Henkels budgets must be prepared with the assistance of ISLA’s Academic Conference staff (Kristen Garvin-Podell)

 Reminder: Proposals for Large Henkels grants are due one year in advance of the event.